jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 1. A brief introduction to Category Theory - Many ideas in Haskell have originated from category theory and arguably the reason why functional programming is so succesful.
-   This section is an optional read and purely for interest.
+   This section introduces the necessary knowledge for understanding the report.
 2. Explicit and Structure Recursion - We will begin by discussing the drawbacks of explicit recursion and  why we should always use structured programming if possible.
 3. Pattern Functors and Fix-point of functors - Given a recursive data structure we will